Ohio energy rates

 Understanding deregulation in Ohio

-The United States approved the Energy Policy Act in 1992 to ensure consumers had energy options through deregulation.
-In 2001, Ohio enacted energy deregulation to remove energy monopolies and expand competitive energy choices for residents and businesses.
+In 2001, Ohio deregulated its energy market to remove energy monopolies and expand competitive energy choices for residents and businesses.

-Ohio’s Public Utilities Commission (PUCT) monitors regulations and rates to ensure utility services are offered at fair rates to Ohio residents.
+Ohio’s Public Utilities Commission (PUC) monitors regulations and rates to ensure utility services are offered at fair prices to Ohio residents.
 Before deregulation, energy supply and delivery were combined into one cost.
 After deregulation, the state’s electric and gas were separated into two different entities.

 Ohio electricity consumers can save on their bills by securing a cheap fixed rate during low-demand periods like spring and fall when temperatures are milder.
 You can enter your ZIP code on Choose Energy’s marketplace to browse for affordable energy plans and rates in Ohio.

-How to find the right Ohio electricity plan with Choose Energy
+Find the right energy plan with Choose Energy

-Choose Energy is an independent energy marketplace that makes it easy for customers in deregulated states to navigate their energy choices.
-We work with leading electricity suppliers to simplify energy shopping and help you find the best energy rates in Ohio.
-Here’s how it works:
+Choose Energy is an independent marketplace that makes it easy for customers in deregulated states to navigate the energy industry.
+We work with leading electricity suppliers to help you find the best energy rates in Ohio.
+Here’s how the process works:

 - Enter your ZIP code.
 Our free marketplace will show you today’s cheapest electric rates in Ohio and help you compare plans in your area.